You have just finished your real-time quantitative reverse transcription PCR or RT-qPCR experiment. Now what? How do you analyze your data?

 3. The importance of relative quantification and the two approaches for calculation.

 Please note that in this article, we will refer mainly to qPCR as a placeholder term for both qPCR and RT-qPCR.
 Occasionally, we will discuss the two methods interchangeably.
-Either or can work for this article in most every occasion mentioned.
+Either one can work for this article in most every occasion mentioned.

 This article also offers different online calculators to obtain Ct values and gene expression ratios so check it out here.